fregante/GhostText/README.md

 A small description about this project can be found at [my blog](http://cacodaemon.de/index.php?id=59).

+For installing the Chrome extension, download and drag ChromeExtension.crx into Chrome/Chromium.

 SublimeTextArea can be found at Package Control under: [**ChromeTextArea**](https://sublime.wbond.net/packages/ChromeTextArea).